Drafteame/serverless-plugin-provisioned-concurrency/README.md

 1. **During Deployment**: The plugin runs after the stack is updated and sets provisioned concurrency for the configured functions
 2. **During Removal**: The plugin runs before stack removal and cleans up all provisioned concurrency configurations
+3. **Version Management**: The plugin ensures only one version of a function has provisioned concurrency:
+   - When setting provisioned concurrency for a version, the plugin first checks if other versions already have provisioned concurrency
+   - If other versions with provisioned concurrency are found, the plugin automatically removes their provisioned concurrency before setting it for the new version
+   - This prevents having multiple versions with provisioned concurrency, which can lead to unexpected costs

 ## Plugin Lifecycle